Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Thought experiment with the Hayden-Preskill argument

-Then, what if we apply the argument to a dynamical charged black hole (Figure \ref{fig3})?
-According to Hayden-Preskill's argument, if one send a little information ($C$) to the black hole after the information retention time, one can reconstruct the original information ($C$) from the Hawking radiation ($E$) after the scrambling time.
-Let's assume that the in-falling information ($C$) send a signal along the out-going direction ($D$).
-According to the membrane paradigm or the principle of black hole complementarity, it just scrambled near the horizon, i.e., \textit{it does not depend on the inside structure}; thus, according to Hayden-Preskill's argument, it should be escaped after the scrambling time.
-However, one may think a situation that, until the scrambling time, $D$ did not projected near the singularity.
-Then, Horowitz-Maldacena's selection principle cannot be applied to this situation; the fast scrambling process pushes the information to be escaped to the outside ($E$), and this makes Horowitz-Maldacena's proposal could not work.
-Then, one cannot prevent the duplication experiment in a dynamical charged black hole.
-In this sense, a dynamical charged black hole can be a concrete counterexample of black hole complementarity.
+Then, what if this argument is applied to a dynamical charged black hole (Fig.~\ref{fig3})?
+According to the Hayden-Preskill argument, if one sends small bits of (additional) information ($C$ in Fig.~\ref{fig3}) to the black hole after the information retention time, one can reconstruct the original information ($C$ in Fig.~\ref{fig3}) from the Hawking radiation ($E$ in Fig.~\ref{fig3}) after the scrambling time.
+Let us assume that the in-falling information ($C$ in Fig.~\ref{fig3}) sends a signal along the out-going direction ($D$ in Fig.~\ref{fig3}).
+According to the membrane paradigm or the principle of black hole complementarity, it becomes scrambled near the horizon.
+That is, it looks like \textit{it does not depend on the inside structure}; thus, according to the Hayden-Preskill argument, it should escape after the scrambling time.
+However, one may envisage a situation where, until the scrambling time, $D$ is not projected near the singularity.
+Then, the Horowitz-Maldacena selection principle cannot be applied; the fast scrambling process pushes the information to be escaped to the outside ($E$ in Fig.~\ref{fig3}), thus invalidating the Horowitz-Maldacena proposal.
+The result is that one cannot prevent the observation of duplication in a dynamical charged black hole.
+In this sense, a dynamical charged black hole is an unambiguous counterexample of black hole complementarity.

-We can compare the difference between Horowitz-Maldacena's selection process and Hayden-Preskill's argument.
-If a black hole contains information $a$, $b$, $c$, $d$, and $e$, after the information retention time, some of them should be escaped.
-But, there is no principle to specify the information, i.e., no one can say that $a$ should go out first or $b$ should go out first, etc. Thus, even though the causal structure could permit the duplication experiment, by assuming a selection principle from Horowitz-Maldacena's proposal, we could circumvent the duplication problem.
-However, if we add information $1$, $2$, and $3$, after the information retention time, from Hayden-Preskill's argument, one can say that $1$, $2$, and $3$ should go out first after the scrambling time.
-Then, the escaping information is already selected, so we cannot apply the selection process to this situation.